First Warning Traffic – Thursday bridge openings and road closures

 - I-64, High Rise Bridge: Single-lane closures westbound as follows.
 One lane will remain open at all times:

-- I-64 Reversible Roadway: The Reversible Roadway and ramps from the Reversible Roadway to I-564 will be closed as follows:
+- I-64 Reversible Roadway: The Reversible Roadway will be closed as follows:

 - I-664 Northbound, Peninsula: Alternating lane closures across all lanes at the ramp from I-664 north to I-64 west as follows.
 One lane will remain open at all times:

-- I-564 Eastbound/Westbound, Norfolk: Single-lane closures, dual-lane closures, and ramp closures as follows:
+- I-564 Eastbound/Westbound, Norfolk: Alternating lane closures across all lanes, ramp closures and single-lane closures as follows:

-- Dual-lane closures westbound August 9-10 from 5 p.m. to 4 a.m. between Gate 3A and I-64 east.
-The Terminal Boulevard off-ramp will also be closed August 8.
+- Alternating lane closures eastbound August 13-17 from 7 p.m. to 9 a.m. between I-64 west/Granby Street and Gate 3A.
+The Terminal Boulevard on-ramp will also be closed.

 - I-564 Intermodal Connector Project: I-564 lane closures will extend one-half mile between I-564 Chambers Airfield Tunnel at Naval Air Station Norfolk and the I-564/SR 406/Terminal Boulevard-Hampton Boulevard exit.
 One lane will remain open at all times.